evkx/evkx.github.io/content/models/byd/seal_u/Seal_U_Design/_index.md

 - The  screen behind the steering wheel mounted into the dashboard is 10.3 inches large
 - The touch screen on the dashboard's center is 15.6 inches large

-A head-up display is a standard system that presents speed and other important driver information in front of the driver on the windshield.
+A head-up display is a standard system that projects speed and other important driver information onto the windshield.

 {{< sitefiguresized thumb="models/byd/seal_u/seal_u_design/screens_1_st.jpg" title="BYD Seal U Design" width="3000" height="1986"  >}}